Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Residents enjoy excellent transport accessibility, with an average distance of 183 meters to the nearest stop.
-On average, there are 185 bus trips per day, which translates to about 11 weekly trips per individual stop.
+Residents enjoy excellent accessibility to public transportation, with an average distance of 183 meters from their homes to the nearest transport stop.
+On average, there are 151 trips per day across all routes, which equates to approximately 9 weekly trips per individual stop.

 Frequently Asked Questions - Transport